FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 This value is used to calculate the number of points in each laser and the spacing between the points.

 Every lidar capture is limited to collecting 10000 points.
-The maximum number of points collected during a capture is calculated by dividing the lidar’s resolution by the horizontal field of view.
+The maximum number of points collected during a capture is calculated by dividing the lidar’s resolution by the horizontal field of view fraction.

-> For example, a lidar with a 30 degrees horizontal field can have a maximum resolution of 120000.
+> For example, a lidar with a 30 degrees horizontal field (horizontal FOV fraction of 30/360 = 1/12) can have a maximum resolution of 120000.

 The total number of points per second is limited to 100000 points.